wrikto/blog/README.md

 2. Clone your repository.
 3. cd into the repository's directory.
 4. Set this repository as the upstream (keeping your fork as the origin).
-5. pipenv shell
-6. Create a branch that follows naming convention defined in "Branches" section below.
+5. Create a branch that follows naming convention defined in "Branches" section below.
+6. pipenv shell
 7. Make your changes and test/verify all looks good (mkdocs serve)
 	- Ctrl-C to kill server
+8. When satisfied with your edits, generate the static pages: mkdocs build
-7. Push your commit to your fork.
+9. Push your commit to your fork.
-8. Initiate a PR from your forked repository.
+10. Initiate a PR from your forked repository.

 ### Branches
 * \<issue-id\>-feature-\<feature-slug\>